Increase Happiness with Yoga - Aura Wellness Center

 Sense of Accomplishment

 Yoga can certainly help to release negative energy.
 Of course, you want to make sure that you are putting in the necessary effort and finding a class that matches up with your needs.
-Simply making the effort to go to a yoga class can have positive effects on your entire life in both the long and short term.
+Simply making the effort to go to a yoga class can positively affect your entire life in both the long and short term.

 © Copyright – Aura Wellness Center – Publications Division